pdeguzman96/disaster_relief_/README.md

 This is a barplot counting occurrence for each instance a message was labeled as one of the 36 categories.
 Some categories have very few examples (Child Alone has 0!) and some examples have many examples (Related).

 Models work best when classes are roughly evenly distributed.
-Thus, when optimizing a model like this, it's important to optimize a metric like **recall** (of all the *actual positive instances* of a label, how many did the model correctly identify?) or **precision** (of all the *instances that the model labeled positive*, how many did the model correctly identify?) can help the model behave in a more preferable way.
+Thus, when optimizing a model like this, it's important to optimize a metric like **recall** (of all the *actual positive instances* of a label, how many did the model correctly identify?) or **precision** (of all the *instances that the model labeled positive*, how many did the model correctly identify?), These can help the model behave in a more preferable way.

 In this project, I used an f1-score to optimize the model to balance both **recall** and **precision** to help the model identify categories with less examples without sacrificing precision.